 Sexual assault is non-consensual acts involving psychological manipulation, physical force, or coercion.
 It is an act of aggression and violence, and a crime punishable under the laws of the State of Texas by fines and incarceration up to 20 years of confinement.
 Grace School of Theology definition of sexual assault captures the essence of the Texas criminal definition, found in Section 22.011 of the Texas Penal Code.
 The perpetrator can be a stranger, relative, acquaintance, or a date.
-Sexual assault is not limited to non-consensual sexual intercourse, but involves touching of various body parts without consent.
+Sexual assault is not limited to nonconsensual sexual intercourse, but involves touching of various body parts without consent.
 Under the definition sexual assault has occurred if there is not consent.
-Voluntary undressing could indicate consent, but even such consent does not deprive the person of the right to change his or her mind and halt the activity; failure to acquiesce to the expressed desire to stop would constitute a sexual assault but may violate seminary regulations and state criminal laws.
+Voluntary undressing could indicate consent, but even such consent does not deprive the person of the right to change his or her mind and halt the activity; failure to acquiesce to the expressed desire to stop would constitute a sexual assault.
+Sexual misconduct without physical contacts as defined above is not deemed sexual assault but may violate seminary regulations and state criminal laws.
 Similarly, sexual misconduct which is lewd, exhibitionistic, voyeuristic, or similar such conduct which does not involve physical contact may violate seminary student life policies or state and seminary prohibitions against sexual harassment.